If you've ever spent time in a gym, you've probably heard several bunk dogmas about squats:

 When we talk about levers as they pertain to squat anatomy, we are mainly looking at the ratio of the legs to the torso.
 There are 3 basic body types:

-Keep in mind, there is no such thing as a "long leg, long torso" ratio, etc. This would simply mean a tall person with balanced levers, as "long" pertains to a comparative ratio.
+Keep in mind, a person cannot have long legs AND a long torso.
+This would simply mean a tall person with balanced levers, as "long" pertains to a comparative ratio.

 Let's look at how this pertains to the back angle in a squat.